-Come to the farm and participate in your food system as we grow and build Wild Willow Farm.
-Help us develop our farming and teaching areas, plant seeds, build and plant beds, make compost, mulch paths, do general farm maintenance, install irrigation, and do the myriad things a farmer does while preparing and growing San Diego seasonal plantings of vegetables, greens, medicinal and culinary herbs and cover crops.
+Come to the farm and participate in your food system as we grow Wild Willow Farm.
+Often the best way to learn is by doing, and you'll get a taste of the myriad things a farmer does while preparing and growing San Diego seasonal plantings of vegetables, greens, medicinal and culinary herbs and cover crops.

 No experience necessary.
 Everyone welcome.

 The farm is a great place for people of all ages and abilities.
 You'll get to work with Wild Willow Farm farmers, team leaders and interns.
 WWF is an educational farm, so there's no experience required, and we'll teach you everything you need to know to be involved.
 Don't hesitate to ask us any questions, and we're happy to offer advice for your home gardens when time permits.
 You'll have the opportunity to be involved with the large variety of activities we do every day: from caring for our animals (goats, chickens, and ducks), to planting and propagation, compost making, bed preparation and much much more.

 2550 Sunset Avenue, San Diego 92154 (not a mailing address)